 You must also pay regular federal income tax on any earnings you take out of your LLC.
 The amount of income tax you pay depends on your earnings, current income tax bracket, deductions and filing status.

 You only pay federal income tax on profits you take out of the business, less certain deductions and allowances.
 This includes your tax-free amount, plus business expenses and other deductions in areas such as healthcare and some retirement plans.

 Speak to your accountant for more information.

 If you pay employees, there are some slightly different tax implications.
 Speak to your accountant to get clear guidance for your unique situation.

 Employees May Need to File Tax Returns

-Regardless of whether you withhold federal and Ohio state income tax, your employees may need to file their own tax returns.
+Regardless of whether you withhold federal and state income tax, your employees may need to file their own tax returns.

-Ohio LLC Employee Insurance and Other Requirements
+Employee Insurance and Other Requirements

-Other Taxes and Duties for Your Ohio LLC
+Other Taxes and Duties for Your LLC

-Depending on the industry you are in, your Ohio LLC may be liable for certain other taxes and duties.
-For example, if you sell gasoline you may need to pay a tax on any fuel you sell.
-Likewise, if you import or export goods you may need to pay certain duties.
-Speak to your accountant about any other taxes you may need to withhold or pay.
+Depending on the industry you are in, you may be liable for other taxes and duties.
+For example, if you sell gasoline, you may need to pay a tax on any fuel you sell.
+Likewise, if you import or export goods, you may need to pay duties.